austintoddj/texastwisters/src/data/programs/adult.md

 ---
-name: Preschool
+name: Adult Gymnastics
-dropdownDescription: Learn flexibility, balance, strength and have lots of fun!
+dropdownDescription: Join the Adult Gymnastics community and see what you've been missing.
-featured: true
+featured: false
 hero:
-  tagline: Start with the basics
+  tagline: Gymnastics at any age
-  headline: Texas Twisters Preschool Program
+  headline: Texas Twisters Adult Gymnastics
-  text: Our Preschool class is the perfect start for your little gymnast to learn flexibility, balance, strength, and have lots of fun!
+  text: Are you coming back to the world of gymnastics after a long hiatus?
+Or maybe you're giving it a chance for the first time.
+We've got a place for you!
   action:
     label: Enroll today
     href: '#'
     icon: true
   image:
-    src: '/images/stock/unsplash/gym-05.jpg'
+    src: '/images/stock/unsplash/gym-14.jpg'
 infoSection:
-  headline: A program designed to help your child learn
+  headline: Designed to help you rediscover your love of gymnastics
-  text: This fun, fast-paced class is teaches the fundamental skills of gymnastics.
-Children work on gross motor skills and body awareness as well as group participation activities.
+  text: Train every event in all around gymnastics or focus your workout solely on tumbling; the choice is yours!
+Either way, you’ll soon realize you’re capable of more than you think.
-  ages: 2 - 5 years old
+  ages: 18+ years old
-  dates: Jan.
-13 - Jun.
-31
+  dates: Year-round
-  schedule: M-F from 8AM - 5 PM
+  schedule: Tue 7:30PM - 10PM
-  classSize: Student to coach ratio of 10:1
+  classSize: Student to coach ratio of 20:1
 descriptionSection:
   text: >
     ## Our unique approach to education